A Fast, Growable Array With Stable Pointers in C

 } SegmentArrayInternal;

 The segments array being a fixed size is actually important because it means it’s right next to the rest of the struct in memory and likely wont get a cache miss when we index into it.
+If the segments didn’t double in size then we’d need way more of them to store a lot of items, and the segments array would have to be a separate allocation.

 #define SMALL_SEGMENTS_TO_SKIP 6